zoumanakeita/ZoumanaKEITA-JeremyIDOUMBA/README.md

-# Book Search Demo
+# Book Search App developped by Zoumana KEITA and Jeremy IDOUMBA-MOUTIN
+# Supervised by Sami FERHAH

-Android app that leverages the [OpenLibrary API](https://openlibrary.org/developers/api) to search books and display cover images.
+Android app helps users to search books and display cover images.
 It also allows you to recommend books to friends.
-See the [Book Search Tutorial](http://guides.codepath.com/android/Book-Search-Tutorial) on our cliffnotes for a step-by-step tutorial.

 The app is composed of two screens.
 The first screen displays a list of books, in which, each book is described by its title, author and cover photo.
 After a user selects a book from the list, a second screen appears displaying additional details about the book, including the publisher and no. of pages.